- What Is a Project Status Report?

 Milestones are the major phases of your project.
 They’re a good way to break up the larger project into smaller, more digestible parts.
 The milestone review lets you note where you are in terms of meeting those milestones (against where you planned to be at this point) in the project’s life cycle.

-Include a short summary of the forecasted completion date and costs of the project.
-Be sure to include the tasks that are facing issues, how those problems might impact the deadline and costs, what you’re planning to do to resolve these issues and what the results will be once you have fixed the problem.
+One of the main purposes of the status report is to compare the project’s progress with the project plan estimates.
+To do this, include a short summary of the forecasted completion date and costs of the project.
+This allows project managers to control the project’s execution and measure success.
+Be sure to include the activities that are facing issues and how those problems might impact the project’s quality, resources, timeline and costs.
+Explain what you’re planning to do to resolve these issues and what the results will be once you have fixed the problem.

 Issues and Risks